JuliaPy/pyjulia/docs/source/usage.md

        [4, 5]], dtype=int64)
 ```

-You can "interpolate" Python results into Julia code via `$var` for single variable names, `$(expression)` for *most* Python code (although notably excluding comprehensions and any Python syntax which is not also valid Julia syntax), or `py"expression"` for *any* arbitrary Python code:
+You can "interpolate" Python objects into Julia code via `$var` for the value of single variables or `py"expression"` for the result of any arbitrary Python code:
 ```julia
 In [3]: arr = [1,2,3]